 The mushrooming of mobile devices, the expansion and profit needs of businesses and the desire to optimize time, cost and effort by developers or designers have been the main requirements driving the responsive web concept.
 The requirements of the end users is assumed in the course of the responsive web systems design.
 This study observed that this implicit end user needs assumptions is not sufficient and will not suffice to introduce the end user aspects into the evolving and maturing responsive web design concept.
 In response, the study then set out to investigate some basic user's preferences using the survey research design methodology.
 The study attempted to ascertain users preferred devices for accessing web contents and the reasons behind their choices, and also to ascertain the appropriateness of the display of some content types on all devices.
-The outcome showed that smartphones were the preferred devices of choice, but no credible reasons except ease of use could be adduces, and also, the study showed that some contents types were not appropriate for some designated screen sizes.
+The outcome showed that smartphones were the study showed that some contents types were not appropriate for some designated screen sizes.
 Consequently, this ease of use reason which this study considers as convenience, and the clarity or vividness of content reflected by the user choice, were then suggested as possible user's explicit aspects to be taken into consideration in responsive web design.

-KEYWORDS: Responsive Web design; mobile devices; content; users devices; Web content; ease of use.
+Keywords: responsive Web design; mobile devices; clarity and vividness of display content; users preferred devices; Web content types; convenience or ease of use.